Brandenburg Concertos: Concerto No. 4 in G major, BWV 1049

 The violin part in this concerto is extremely virtuosic in the first and third movements.
 In the second movement, the violin provides a bass when the concertino group plays unaccompanied.

 It has been debated what instrument Bach had in mind for the "fiauti d'echo" parts.
 Nowadays these are usually played on alto recorders, although transverse flutes are sometimes used instead: it is also theorised Bach's original intent may have been the flageolet.
 In some performances, such as those conducted by Nikolaus Harnoncourt, the two recorders are positioned offstage, thus giving an "echo" effect.

-Bach adapted the 4th Brandenburg concerto as a harpsichord concerto, BWV 1057.
-The work appears prominently in several YouTube video essays, as well as the 1962 novel Island by Aldous Huxley.
+Years after completing the Brandenburg concertos, Bach adapted the 4th Brandenburg concerto as a harpsichord concerto, BWV 1057, possibly for performance by Leipzig´s Collegium Musicum.

+The work appears prominently in several academic YouTube videos, as well as the 1962 novel Island by Aldous Huxley.

 Concerto No. 5 in D major, BWV 1050

 Title on autograph score: Concerto 5^{to} à une Traversiere, une Violino principale, une Violino è una Viola in ripieno, Violoncello, Violone è Cembalo concertato.